Riizade/Homebrew-Garbage/rules.md

 Defending
 -----
-When an enemy attacks a player, the player rolls a d20, adding their *Defense* attribute to the result, and attempts to clear the target difficulty of the enemy's strike.
+When an enemy attacks a player, the player rolls a d20, adding their *Defense* combat skill to the result, and attempts to clear the target difficulty of the enemy's strike.
 If they fail, the player has been *wounded* in battle and is unable to contribute to the battle until they recover.

 Wounding and Falling
 -----
 If the player fails to defend an enemy attack, they become *Wounded*.

 Once the player is wounded, the only action they may take on their turn is attempt to recover from their injuries.
-The player, on their turn, rolls a d20 and adds their Defense attribute score to the result.
+The player, on their turn, rolls a d20 and adds their Defense combat skill score to the result.
 If the total roll exceeds 12, the character recovers and rejoins the battle.
 The player must wait until the next round of combat to take another action, however.

 If the player is attacked by an enemy while they are in the wounded state, they make a Defense roll as normal.
 If they fail to defend while wounded, the player has *Fallen* in combat, and may no longer take any actions on their turn.